Worship Roadmap - January 19, 2025

 Online people are invited to unmute and offer your prayers.
 You can also email your prayers for our community to prayerchain@campbellucc.org

-Please let us know if you would like your spoken prayer to be distributed on the Prayer Chain email.
+Please let us know if you would NOT like your spoken prayer to be distributed on the Prayer Chain email.

 (Wait for prayers to conclude, then Pastor may re-voice offered prayers or proceed to Silent Meditation)